 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Coats is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Coats is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Coats who work in sales jobs (13.57%), teaching (9.08%), and office and administrative support (8.97%).

-Coats is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Coats does not have a public transit system used by locals to get to and from work.